kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.224   Return of slots.

-\(a\) Whenever a slot is required to be returned under this subpart, the holder must notify the office specified in §93.221(a)(1) in writing of the date after which the slot will not be used.
+\(a\) Whenever a slot is required to be returned under this subpart, the holder must notify the office specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1) in writing of the date after which the slot will not be used.

-\(b\) Slots may be voluntarily returned for use by other operators by notifying the office specified in §93.221(a)(1) in writing.
+\(b\) Slots may be voluntarily returned for use by other operators by notifying the office specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1) in writing.

 ### §93.225   Lottery of available slots.